ClassicPress/ClassicPress-Migration-Plugin/README.md

 ## Screenshots

 ![](assets/screenshot-1.png)
-_The plugin's admin page with information and the controls to start the migration_
+_The plugin's admin page with information and the controls to start the upgrade_
 <br><br>
 ![](assets/screenshot-2.png)
-_The plugin's admin page with an error that is blocking migration_
+_The plugin's admin page with an error that is blocking upgrade_
 <br><br>
 ![](assets/screenshot-3.png)
-_The plugin's migration progress page_
+_The plugin's upgrade progress page_
 <br><br>
 ![](assets/screenshot-4.png)
-_The About ClassicPress screen that appears at the end of the migration_
+_The About ClassicPress screen that appears at the end of the upgrade_

 ## Changelog